 Here’s the complete BigCommerce guide on how to it.

 Once Facebook approves your catalog, head back to Channel Manager, click Get Started next to Instagram, and confirm that your store meet the necessary requirements.

-Connecting your Shop to your Business’ Instagram Account
+3. Connect your online shop to your Business’ Instagram Account.

 Once you’ve completed the steps above, your account will be reviewed by Instagram before you can access their shoppable posts feature.
 The approval process can take anywhere from a few hours to a few days according to Instagram.
 Once you’ve been approved, you will receive a notification letting you know you’re ready to start selling on Instagram.